Arrmm/weboasis-docker/README.md

 I have included the dockerfile in case anyone wants to build it themselves.

 Disclaimer: I take absolutely zero credit for the hard work that many awesome people have put it.
-I am just another fan and want to embrace it and spread the greatness.
+I am just another fan of WebOasis, and I want to embrace and spread the greatness.